HTML to PDF for .NET. Chromium precision or WebKit performance.

 Inject cookies, localStorage, sessionStorage, and HTTP headers — render authenticated pages effortlessly.

-AES 128-bit with user/owner passwords and permission controls (print, copy, modify).
+AES-256 encryption with user/owner passwords and permission controls (print, copy, modify) — in both libraries.

 Embed title, author, subject, keywords, and creator directly into the document properties.